jeroenterheerdt/Beerkeg-load-cell/README.md

 Now we can finish integrating our beerkeg sensor setup in Home Assistant!

 ## Home Assistant

+Rather than doing the below, if you are using ESPHome (recommended) this will all be taken care off.

 Open your configuration.yaml file and add a new entry: